z3rodol/eureka-ssrf/README.md

 ## Description

+I created this script when I was doing the Eureka machine on HackTheBox.
+Following [Maxim Tyukov](https://engineering.backbase.com/people/maxim-tyukov)'s explanation on [Backbase Engineering](https://engineering.backbase.com/2023/05/16/hacking-netflix-eureka), I was able to create this script.

 This script demonstrates how a malicious service can be registered on a Eureka server, potentially enabling **Server-Side Request Forgery (SSRF)**.
 It sends a crafted JSON payload to the Eureka API to register a custom service instance.

 The PoC targets a Eureka service accessible from the Internet, allowing the tester to simulate internal requests through the vulnerable service.